Dedicated comparison

 Choose StudioDock if

-• Flexible payment collection with Stripe, EveryPay, bank transfer, and pay-later flows
+• EU-ready payment and finance options with Stripe, EveryPay, bank transfer, tax-inclusive totals, and VAT-ready invoice records

-• A more podcast-specific packaged story out of the box
+• A focused podcast-studio operating system with a clear workflow and commercial story out of the box

-• A visible studio-owner community and clearer podcast-only narrative
+• A visible podcast-studio owner community and podcast-specific growth positioning

 What changes in practice